161st Infantry Regiment (United States)

-The 161st Infantry Regiment is an light infantry regiment of the United States Army and the Washington Army National Guard.
-It is the oldest unit in the Washington Army National Guard tracing its lineage to the separate Infantry Companies of the Territorial Militia.
-Its 1st Battalion is a combined arms element of the 81st Stryker Brigade Combat Team consisting of two infantry and two armored companies, with its headquarters in Spokane, Washington.
+The 161st Infantry Regiment is an infantry regiment of the United States Army and the Washington Army National Guard.
+It is the oldest unit in the Washington Army National Guard, tracing its lineage to the separate infantry companies of the Territorial Militia.
+Its 1st Battalion is a Stryker-based element of the 81st Stryker Brigade Combat Team consisting of three Stryker infantry companies and one headquarters company, with its headquarters in Spokane, Washington.

 Origin

-The 161st Infantry was first organized on 9 March 1886 as the 1st Infantry Regiment and the 2nd Infantry Regiment (on 7 April 1887) from existing independent militia companies which traced their origins back to 1855 when the Federal Government granted permission to the Washington Territory to raise a voluntary militia to defend settlers against attacks by the Yakima Indians.
+The 161st Infantry was first organized on 9 March 1886 as the 1st Infantry Regiment and the 2nd Infantry Regiment (on 7 April 1887) from existing independent militia companies which traced their origins back to 1855 when the federal government granted permission to the Washington Territory to raise a voluntary militia to defend settlers against attacks by the Yakima Indians.

 Philippine Insurrection, 1898–1902

 During the War with Spain the United States seized the Philippine Islands in 1898.
 Elements of the Filipino army, who wanted independence and resented the seizure of their islands by the United States, began hostilities against U.S. Army units stationed in the Philippines.
 To reinforce these units, the War Department mustered National Guard units into federal service.
-Among them were ten companies of the 1st and 2nd Infantry Battalions of the Washington National Guard mustered into federal service 6–13 May 1898 at Tacoma.
+Among them were ten companies of the 1st and 2nd Infantry Battalions of the Washington National Guard, mustered into federal service 6–13 May 1898 at Tacoma.
 The Washington National Guardsmen were then reorganized and redesignated as the 1st Regiment, Washington Volunteer Infantry.

 The regiment was dispatched to the Philippines where it was assigned to the 2nd Brigade, 1st Division, VIII Corps.
 In what is known officially as the Philippine Insurrection and also known as the Philippine–American War, the 1st Washington participated in the Manila campaign as well as seeing additional action against the Filipino insurgents on the island of Luzon in 1899.
 The regiment was cited for valorous conduct at the Battle of Santa Ana.
 The First Washington spent a week in Japan en route back to America.
 It was mustered out of federal service on 1 November 1899 at San Francisco, CA.